withblob/dns/README.md

 * Germany (Frankfurt)
 * Singapore

+Unlike other similar tools that connect to remote nameservers, `blobdns` actually runs the DNS queries globally by utilizing Blob's distributed DNS checking API.

+This approach will actually test the DNS record propagation from the perspective of real users, located in those countries.

-Can be useful to see how your DNS records propagate blobally.
+It can be useful to see how your DNS records propagate blobally ;)

 ```
 Usage: